dougeby/IntuneDocs/intune/security-baseline-settings-defender-atp.md

   This policy provides additional security against external DMA capable devices.
 It allows for more control over the enumeration of external DMA capable devices that are incompatible with DMA device memory isolation and sandboxing.

   This policy only takes effect when Kernel DMA Protection is supported and enabled by the system firmware.
 Kernel DMA Protection is a platform feature that can't be controlled by policy or by the user of a device.
-It has to be supported by the system at the time of manufacturing.
+It must be supported by the system at the time of manufacturing.

   To check if the system supports Kernel DMA Protection, run MSINFO32.exe on the system, and review the *Kernel DMA Protection* field on the Summary page.

   Options include:
-  - *Device default* - After sign-in or screen unlock, devices with DMA remapping compatible drivers are allowed to enumerate at any time.
+  - *Device default* - After sign in or screen unlock, devices with DMA remapping compatible drivers are allowed to enumerate at any time.
 Devices with DMA remapping incompatible drivers will only be enumerated after the user unlocks the screen
   - *Allow all* - All external DMA capable PCIe devices will be enumerated at any time
   - *Block all* - Devices with DMA remapping compatible drivers are allowed to enumerate at any time.
 Devices with DMA remapping incompatible drivers will never be allowed to start and perform DMA at any time.